Perceval: A Software Platform for Discrete Variable Photonic Quantum Computing: in Action

 Results are shown for various photon numbers in Figure \ref{fig:diff_equation_approximation}, demonstrating the increase in expressivity of the quantum circuit with growing $n$.
 The converged solution for $6$ input photons provides a convincing approximation to the analytical solution.
 Increasing the number of photons further should yield even more accurate results, allowing for the realisation of more complex Quantum Machine Learning tasks.

 A common indicator of the performance of a machine learning algorithm is the convergence of its loss function \cite{raschka2019python}.
 Confirming the results from Figure \ref{fig:diff_equation_approximation}, additional photons allow us to reach lower values of the loss function, as shown in Figure \ref{fig:loss_evolution}.
 However this results in a longer convergence time due to an increased number of tunable parameters.
-Further details concerning the simulation in \perceval can be found in the \hyperlink{https://github.com/Quandela/Perceval}{documentation}.
+Further details concerning the simulation in \perceval can be found in the \href{https://github.com/Quandela/Perceval}{documentation}.

 To summarise, we have used \perceval to simulate linear optical circuits providing universal function approximators \cite{yee_fock_2021}, and shown that these can be used together with techniques from Quantum Machine Learning to accurately compute the solutions of differential equations.
 The accuracy of these function approximators depends, among other things, on the number of input photons of the linear optical circuits.
 An interesting future direction we aim to pursue is using \perceval and our developed techniques to solve other types of differential equations of significant practical interest \cite{widder1976heat,constantin2020navier}.